-The flat matt metro tiles together with the dark grouting and black taps give this bathroom an industrial edge.
+The white metro tiles (opens in new tab) together with the dark grouting and black taps (opens in new tab) give this bathroom an industrial edge.
 To smarten it up a bit, extra-large tiles have been used in a herringbone pattern.

-Taking a more traditional approach, this monochrome bathroom features wallpaper and painted black panelling.
-The antique glass tiles that surround the bath really help pull this room together.
+Taking a more traditional approach, this monochrome bathroom features bathroom wallpaper (opens in new tab) and painted black panelling.

 Plain white walls and a black floor keeps this bathroom fresh and simple.

 Monochrome tile risers draw the eye into this small, pure white bathroom, adding a sense of space.